AndrewBanks10/StateMonitor/README.md

 // init time and also with each HMR. handleTSSourceMaps()

-// This exists in all caudality-redux projects. const MainApp = () =>
+// The component MainApp exists in all causality-redux projects. const MainApp = () =>
   <div>
     <StateMonitor />